synw/fwr/README.md

 ### Get the server

-Grab the [Linux binary](https://github.com/synw/fwr/releases/download/0.1.0/fwr) or compile with Go, and and put the executable in the path or in your local Flutter project directory
+Grab the [Linux binary](https://github.com/synw/fwr/releases/download/0.1.0/fwr) or compile with Go, and put the executable in the path or in your local Flutter project directory

 ### Setup the autoreload